Is Very Hot Water Bad for Your Throat?

 Hot Water vs Cold Water: Which Is Better?

-A balanced comparison of hot and cold water based on comfort, preference, routine, and hydration goals.
+A complete comparison of hot and cold water by context, comfort, performance needs, and daily hydration consistency.